flynx/git-utils/README.md

 # git-utlis

-This package provides a set of git meta "porcelain" commands to manage a work tree, i.e. a set of git repositories.
+This package provides a set of git _meta-porcelain_ commands to manage a work tree with multiple git repositories.

 Provided commands:
 - `git listall`